-Melbourne already has a very extensive public transport network for a city of its size.
-This network is far from perfect, however, and requires some extension to provide better coverage of trip origins (people’s homes) and destinations (workplaces, shopping centres, etc.).
+Melbourne has the bones of a good public transport network, much of which was built many generations ago.
+With the city’s footprint substantially expanded and population much larger, this network is demonstrably inadequate for meeting the needs of today.
+It requires extensions to provide better coverage of trip origins (people’s homes) and destinations (workplaces, shopping centres, education etc).
 Specific proposals are aimed at:

 - expanding the “catchment area” for public transport;